 Becoming a childminder

-If you want to become a registered childcare provider in Kent, you will need to attend a course which helps you to understand and implement the Early Years Foundation Stage (EYFS) before you can register.
+If you want to become a registered childminder and care for children under 5 in Kent, you must have completed training which helps you understand and implement the early years foundation stage (EYFS) before you can register.

 If registering via a childminding agency, you will need to discuss the application process directly with them.